iris-hep/func_adl/README.md

 ## Captured Variables

-Python supports closures in `lambda` values and functions.
+Python supports closures in `lambda` values and functions, as well as enum's and class constants.
+In all cases these are captured and injected as the resolved constant.

 This library will resolve those closures at the point where the select method is called.
 For example (where `ds` is a dataset):

 ```python
 met_cut = 40